apollographql/apollo-ios/docs/source/api/Apollo/protocols/ApolloClientProtocol.md

 - Parameters:
   - query: The query to fetch.
   - cachePolicy: A cache policy that specifies when results should be fetched from the server and when data should be loaded from the local cache.
   - queue: A dispatch queue on which the result handler will be called.
-Defaults to the main queue.
+Should default to the main queue.
   - contextIdentifier: [optional] A unique identifier for this request, to help with deduping cache hits for watchers.
 Should default to `nil`.
   - resultHandler: [optional] A closure that is called when query results are available or when an error occurs.
 - Returns: An object that can be used to cancel an in progress fetch.